Total TimePrep/Total Time: 30 min.

 - 1/4 cup white wine or chicken broth

-- In a large skillet, cook turkey in 1 tablespoon butter and oil over medium heat for 3-4 minutes on each side or until no longer pink.
-Remove and keep warm.
+- In a large skillet, heat oil and 1 tablespoon butter over medium heat.
+Add turkey; cook 3-4 minutes on each side or until no longer pink.
+Remove from pan; keep warm.

-- In the same skillet, saute prosciutto and sage in 1-1/2 teaspoons butter until slightly crisp.
-Add wine, stirring to loosen browned bits from pan.
-Bring to a boil; cook until liquid is slightly reduced.
-Remove from the heat; stir in remaining butter.
+- In same pan, heat 1-1/2 teaspoons butter over medium-high heat.
+Add prosciutto and sage; cook and stir until slightly crisp.
+Add wine to pan; increase heat to medium-high.
+Cook until liquid is slightly reduced, stirring to loosen browned bits from pan.
+Remove from heat; stir in remaining 1-1/2 teaspoons butter.
 Serve with turkey.
-Yield: 2 servings.